 ITque CEO Rob Naragon says Auvik’s visibility blows prospects away:

 “When we show a potential client what Auvik can do and how powerful it is, and how we can drill down to specific ports on a switch or certain areas of a network and get really, really detailed information, it just blows them away.
 That’s one of the closing factors that we have with our accounts.”

 But now that you’ve wowed them, you as the MSP are investing your most valuable resource—time—into the client.
 To ensure success, you need to be sure they’ll actually take your recommendations.

 During the proposal stage, one Auvik partner identified an older firewall that was long overdue for an upgrade.
 The recommendation was made to the prospect.
 The conversation could have gone two ways: the prospect could take the recommendation or push back.
 If they said no at the proposal stage, how successful do you think the relationship would be?

 How does Auvik charge to prospect a network?

 Another question we frequently hear us, “How do I pay to use Auvik for prospecting?
 We don’t have a contract yet.
 It’s just at the proposal stage.”

 Let’s say you’re an Auvik subscriber who normally pays for 40 billable devices across your paying clients.
 Your new prospect account has 10 billable devices.
-And you run Auvik on their network for 5 days to give yourself plenty of time to dig around, export a network inventory, and make an assessment.
+You run Auvik on their network for five days to give yourself plenty of time to dig around, export a network inventory, and make an assessment.

 - You had your core clients with 40 billables on the account for the entire month